Gamocosm/Gamocosm/README.md

 - Development/test user (from `db/seed.rb`): email "test@test.com", password "1234test", has the Digital Ocean api token from `config/app.yml`
 - The Sidekiq web interface is mounted at `/sidekiq`
 - New Relic RPM is available in developer mode at `/newrelic`
-- Run the console: `bundle exec rails c`
+- Run the console: `./env.sh rails c`
-- Reset the database: `bundle exec rake db:reset`
+- Reset the database: `./env.sh rake db:reset`
 - Reset Sidekiq jobs: `Sidekiq::Queue.new.each { |job| job.delete }` in the rails console
 - Reset Sidekiq stats: `Sidekiq::Stats.new.reset` in the rails console
 - The deployment scripts and configuration are in the `sysadmin/` directory